 Unions charge dues to their members to cover their costs, such as the salaries of union leaders and wages paid out to workers during a strike.
-Dues can be either a fixed amount or a sliding fee with lower-income workers paying a smaller share of their income than higher earners.
+Dues can be either a fixed amount or a percentage of a worker’s pay.
+Some unions have a sliding fee with lower-income workers paying a smaller share of their income than higher earners.

 According to the Fiscal Times, union dues typically eat up between 2% and 4% of a worker’s paycheck.
-However, because union workers earn about 20% more on average, they still come out ahead.
+In addition, some unions charge initiation fees of around $50 to $100 for new members.
+However, because union workers earn about 19% more on average, they still come out ahead.

 2. Less Autonomy

 When you’re in a union, you’re bound by the decisions that union makes, even if you don’t agree with them.
-Under rules set by the DOL, all union workers get to vote for their union leaders, but if those leaders reach a decision they don’t like, they still have to go along with it.
+Under rules set by the DOL, all union workers get to vote for their union leaders.
+However, if those leaders reach a decision they don’t like, they still have to go along with it.

 3. Improper Use of Funds

 Union dues are supposed to be spent on union activities.
 However, unions sometimes misdirect this money toward uses that don’t really benefit workers.
 For instance, the anti-union Center for Union Facts (CAF) reports that top leaders of the AFL-CIO and many other unions earn six-figure salaries.